Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ## Skills

 Skills define how the agent handles different types of requests.
-Each skill has a name, description, system prompt, an optional response template, and a list of tools.
+Each skill has a name, description, system prompt, an optional response template, an optional list of tools, and a `requiresApproval` flag.
 When a user sends a message, it is routed to the most relevant skill via the [routing cascade](#skill-routing) described below.

 A `general-assistant` skill is seeded on first startup and is protected (non-deletable and immutable).
 To create additional skills, use the skills management page in the UI or the REST API.
 System prompts should be written in markdown.

 All skills use multistep planning — the agent decomposes the request into steps, and each step can target a different skill for multi-skill workflows.
 Simple requests produce single-step plans and skip per-step overhead.
 If a step fails, remaining steps are short-circuited.

+### Skill-to-Skill Delegation

+Every skill automatically has access to a `delegateToSkill` meta-tool that enables runtime delegation to other skills.
+When the LLM determines that a task requires capabilities from a different skill, it can call `delegateToSkill(skillName, request)` to hand the work off.
+The target skill executes with its own system prompt, tools, and RAG context, and the result flows back as a tool execution result.
+A configurable recursion depth limit (default 2) prevents infinite delegation chains.

+### Tool Approval (Human-in-the-Loop)

+Skills can optionally require human approval before tool execution by setting `requiresApproval` to `true`.
+When enabled (requires `agent.checkpointing-enabled=true`), the agent loop pauses before executing tools, emits an `approval_required` SSE event with the pending tool calls, and waits for a human decision via the `POST /api/chat/{conversationId}/approve` endpoint.
+Approved requests resume from the checkpoint; rejected requests return a rejection message.

 ### Response Templates